 For Piketty, both identity and class are the main lines of conflict in our society.
 It follows that simply differentiating between left and right is no longer sufficient.
 There are four political camps today: social internationalists, social nationalists, elitist internationalists and elitist nationalists.

 A left that relegates class conflict to the background runs the risk of losing working class votes to right-wing parties.
 Especially when these right-wing parties are able to develop a form of social nationalism and win the votes of the working class.
-The success of the FPÖ under the idea of the “social patriotic party” is a good example of this.
+The success of the FPÖ under the idea of the “social patriotic party” is a good example for this.

 5. PARTICIPATORY SOCIALISM AS NEW LEFT POLITICS.
 A VISION OF PIKETTY